philipfabianek/cuda-patterns/README.md

 These gains were quite hard to find and it took careful hyperparameter tuning for this approach to yield a nice ~1.5x speedup over the previous kernel.

 Overall, this final kernel is ~12,000x faster than the naive single-threaded CPU implementation.
+The kernel is strongly compute-bound, achieving a measured performance of ~5.9 TFLOPS.
+This represents ~34% of the theoretical peak FP32 performance of the NVIDIA RTX 3070.

 ## License